Dennis Morris (photographer)

 Dennis Morris is a British photographer, best known for his images of Bob Marley and the Sex Pistols.

-From 5 February to 18 May 2025, the Maison européenne de la photographie in Paris, France, is showing Music + Life, a retrospective of Morris's work from London as well as portraits of Bob Marley and the Sex Pistols.
+From 5 February to 18 May 2025, the Maison européenne de la photographie in Paris, France, showed Music + Life, a retrospective of Morris's work from London as well as portraits of Bob Marley and the Sex Pistols.

-From 27 June to 28 September 2025, the Photographers' Gallery in London will be touring Morris' retrospective Music + Life.
+From 27 June to 28 September 2025, the Photographers' Gallery in London showed Morris' retrospective Music + Life.

 Life and work

-In 1974, Morris, then at school in London, heard that Bob Marley was playing at the Speakeasy Club in Great Marlborough Street.
+In 1973, Morris, then at school in London, heard that Bob Marley was playing at the Speakeasy Club in Great Marlborough Street.
 He went to the club during the day, met Marley and asked to take his picture.
 Marley agreed, and after hearing that Morris wanted to be a photographer told him: "You are a photographer."
 The following day, Morris left with the band in their Transit van.
 He went on to photograph the musician until Marley's death in 1981.

 After being approached by John Lydon personally, after their signing to Virgin Records, in May 1977, Morris spent a year with the Sex Pistols, documenting them in depth.
 In 1978, Morris went with Virgin boss Richard Branson on a talent-spotting trip to Jamaica.
 Morris persuaded Virgin that John Lydon should accompany them.

 Morris describes his style as "reportage", citing as influences Robert Capa and Don McCullin.
 He used a Leica camera, finding that its small size meant that "you can take it anywhere, and no one takes it seriously.
 So you get them to open up."

 In 1979, Morris created the logo for the band Public Image Limited and the innovative Metal Box album packaging.
 He then became art director of Island Records and designed album covers for Linton Kwesi Johnson, Marianne Faithfull (Broken English) and Bob Marley.

 In mid-1979, Morris replaced Don Letts as vocalist of Basement 5, a reggae punk fusion band.
 He created their logo, image, photography and graphics and gained a recording contract with Island Records.
 Their albums, 1965–1980 and Basement in Dub, were produced by Martin Hannett in 1980 and re-released by the PIAS label in 2017.

 In 2000, Morris travelled to the Philippines to photograph the crucifixion of artist Sebastian Horsley.
 In 2002, to mark the 40th anniversary of Jamaican independence, Morris was commissioned by BBC 2 to document reggae superstars, Jamaican street culture and the energy of the dancehall for the award-winning TV series and accompanying book Reggae: The Story of Jamaican Music.